simsationX/job-matching-tool/README.md

 If you want to calculate matches of one specific candidate (in the case you change the candidate), then you have to delete all his matches by hand and run `bin/console app:candidate-job-match new`.
 Or you can delete the candidate and create the candidate new and run `bin/console app:candidate-job-match new`.

-### 5. Matching of eolocation
+### 5. Matching of geolocation

-When importing jobs or creating/updating jobs in the dashboard, the location of the job will be matched with the geo location.
+When importing jobs or creating/updating jobs in the dashboard, the location of the job will be matched with the geolocation.

 The matching logic works with these formats:

 Berlin
 38126 Braunschweig
 63110 Rodgau Hessen
 Hybrides Arbeiten in 76767 Hagenbach
 Hybrides Arbeiten in Berlin
 10179 Berlin Berlin
 Darmstadt, Hesse, Germany
 Darmstadt, München, Frankfurt
 45481 Mülheim an der Ruhr Nordrhein-Westfalen
 Mülheim an der Ruhr Nordrhein-Westfalen
 Duisburg, Dortmund, Unna, Oberhausen, Essen, Bottrop, Mülheim, Herne, Bochum, Ennepe-Ruhr-Kreis, Hamm, Wesel, Gelsenkirchen, Hagen, Recklinghausen
-Düsseldorf, Nordrhein-Westfalen | Dresden, Sachsen | Bad Hersfeld, Hessen Deutschland
+Düsseldorf, Nordrhein-Westfalen | Dresden, Sachsen | Bad Hersfeld, Hessen
+Deutschland
 Germany
 Allemagne

 The matching algorithm splits all "," or "|" in the location field.
 For each split it will lookup for the geolocation.